LedgerHQ/rust-app-password-manager/README.md

 You can use
 [cargo-ledger](https://github.com/ledgerhq/cargo-ledger) which
-builds, outputs a `hex` file and a manifest file for `ledgerctl`, and loads it on a device in a single `cargo nanos load` command in your app directory.
+builds, outputs a `hex` file and a manifest file for `ledgerctl`, and loads it on a device in a single `cargo ledger load` command in your app directory.

 ## License